Nouveau-Printemps/federated-webring/fediring-protocol.md

 ### Response of a federation request

 When the server accepts or not the request, it has to send a request to the origin server with the method `POST`.
-This request has the data "FederationData".
+This request has the data *FederationData*.
 The type must be `federation/response`.
 The message is the justification of the response.